Anuradha2018/VideoContentPlatformwithAngular/VideoPlaylist/README.md

-Steps and to run and relevant design Consideration
+Steps to run and relevant design Consideration

 As said I have tried the task with Angular
 The Application code has two components : 1.
 Video-list: displays the list